Tattooing in China: Significance in ancient China

 In ancient times, tattoos were associated with a variety of customs and attributes, including beauty, tribal identity, social hierarchy, and alliances.

 As early as primitive times, people would use white mud or charcoal to draw lines on their bodies and faces, as a way to beautify themselves or frighten their enemies.
 Clay, oil, and plant juice were also used for their perceived medicinal or physiological benefits to the body.
-For example, the ancient Yilou people "painted their bodies with ragweed cream in winter to keep out the cold" (冬以豕膏涂身以御风寒).
+For example, the ancient Yilou people "smeared their bodies with pork fat in winter to keep out the cold" (冬以豕膏涂身以御风寒).
 Gradually, this custom became associated with beauty.

 The scars left by wounds in battle and hunting were considered by women to be symbolic of brave and magnificent men, which made residual body decoration popular.

 In some cases, people painted totem animals on their skin.
 These totemic designs represented tribal ancestors or symbolic creatures, and often became closely associated with tribal identity.
 For example, the ancient Yue ethnic group is known for tattooing their bodies.
 In one tribe, a dragon pattern may have originated from a crocodile, which the people may have feared and worshipped.
 Another custom was the "Tattoo to avoid Jiao-loong" (文身以避蛟龙之害), as recorded in some ancient books.

 Another significance of the tattoo for prehistoric peoples was the right to have sex.
 Tattoos were often connected to coming-of-age customs, which signified reaching adulthood and thus the possibility of having sex.
 This also implies these societies upheld a sexual age limit.